Humanities 106 - Cultural Eras II - Spring 2014

 4. Write effective analyses of multiple forms of cultural expression and creativity.

 Welcome to Humanities 106!
 This is an active participation course that explores the various forms of human expression and thinking from the 16th century to the present.
 We will trace the changes in styles from the baroque to the postmodern in art, music, philosophy, poetry, literature, science, morality, religion, and mythology.
-You will also learn to successfully navigate the Internet and to engage in asynchronous (bulletin board/blog) discussions in our online Moodle forums.
+You will also learn to successfully navigate the Internet and to engage in online discussions in our Moodle forums.

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!

-During the course of the semester, you will be required to post written responses in whole-class Moodle forums and to post several major assignments on Turnitin.
+During the course of the semester, you will be required to post written responses in whole-class Moodle forums and to post several assignments via our Turnitin links on Moodle.
 All responses are designed to reinforce the ideas presented in our course, enabling you to have a better understanding of the material.

 Students will need to have access to the Internet, either Microsoft Explorer, Firefox, Google Chrome, or Safari, and an active CSUN email account to access the Moodle system.
 To activate your CSUN e-mail address or reset its password use the account utility page.